 Why Would You Want to Offer Dealer Financing?

-You can offer financing for a big purchase.
-As mentioned earlier, you can sponsor your own credit card system where you act as the middle man, and a customer pays a slightly higher interest rate.
-The draw in this credit card system is that customers can get points to use in your store.
-Another draw is that they might be able to apply for your credit card when they wouldn’t be able to apply for a bank’s card – they can qualify for your card when they might not qualify elsewhere.
+Dealer financing is a great fit for large purchases, like buying a new or used vehicle.
+As mentioned earlier, you can sponsor your own financing system where you act as the middleman, and a customer pays a slightly higher interest rate.
 Not to mention, your customers have the opportunity to buy big-ticket items in-store that they would otherwise never be able to acquire.

 Ultimately, you are looking to improve your customer loyalty and profits by offering better customer services.